kadircicek34/social-app/README.md

-# Bluesky Social App
+# Türklaw Social App

 Welcome friends!
-This is the codebase for the Bluesky Social app.
+This is the codebase for the Türklaw Social app.

 Get the app itself: